ialireza13/expanded_gcn/README.md

 ====

 Expanded Graph Convolutional Networks (GCNs) [1] for deep learning on graphs implemented in PyTorch.
+(PyTorch implementation)

-(PyTorch implementation) An expanded version of GCNs Original paper by Kipf & Welling [2]
+An expanded version of GCNs original work by Kipf & Welling [2]

 The repository includes the datasets for Cora, Pubmed and Citeseer citation networks.